openstack-archive/fuel-docs/pages/planning-guide/7000-vcenter-plan.rst

   with VMware VMDK datastore driver is not supported;
   you can only use Cinder with the LVM over iSCSI option as the Cinder backend.
-- Each OpenStack environment can support one vCenter cluster.
 - VMware vCenter can be deployed on Mirantis OpenStack with or without high-availability (HA) configured.
   Note, however, that the vCenter Nova plugin